Equity

 Nuestra salud es mucho más que la atención médica y nuestros comportamientos de salud individuales.
 Los determinantes sociales de la salud son las condiciones en las que las personas nacen, viven, trabajan, juegan, adoran y envejecen.
 Los determinantes sociales influyen en las opciones entre las que debemos elegir en conjunto.
 Por lo general, se agrupan en 5 categorías: Estabilidad económica, Acceso a la educación, Acceso a la atención médica, Vecindario y entorno construido, y Contexto social y comunitario.

 There are a lot of terms used when talking about equity, so here's what we mean when we use these words.
+A printable handout of the definitions is available at the bottom of this page.

 Definitions: